-Winter Sand for Town's Residents:
+Winter Sand for Town Residents

-A maximum of two 5-gallon pails of sand may be taken for walkway and stair use.
-Town sand will not be available for driveways, as it is the home-owners responsibility for acquiring the materials for that use.
-The sand is available at the entrance to the Recycling Center driveway just south of the DPW Garage entrance, located at 68 Worcester Rd., 24 hours a day.
+A maximum of two, five-gallon pails of sand may be taken for walkway and stair use.
+Town sand will not be available for driveways, as it is the homeowner's responsibility for acquiring the materials for that use.
+The sand is available at the entrance to the old Recycling Center driveway just south of the DPW Garage entrance, located at 68 Worcester Road, 24 hours a day.